 The HFBR was one of the premier neutron physics research facilities in the world.
 Neutron beams produced at the HFBR were used to investigate the molecular structure of materials, which aided in pharmaceutical design and materials development and expanded the knowledge base of physics, chemistry, and biology.
-The HFBR was permanently shut down in November 1999.
+The HFBR was permanently shut down in November 1999 and is currently being decommissioned under the Environmental Restoration Program.